 SIDS rates have been reduced drastically over the past 20 years by practicing safe sleep practices at home, in child care centers and homes, and with other caregivers.
 Parents AND providers must work together to ensure safety for all infants.

 SIDS is a tragedy that is very very close to my heart.
 My life has been affected by it deeply more than once.
 I wish there was a way to prevent SIDS but we can cut down on risk factors.
-We will discuss best practices to cut down on risk for SIDS and other infant deaths altogether.
+We will discuss best practices to cut down on the risk for SIDS and other infant deaths altogether.

 The number one way to cut down on infant deaths is by not allowing smoking anywhere near your baby ever.
 Smoke is full of so many different chemicals and some of those chemicals alter a baby’s brain function in a way that prevents them from being able to arouse from sleep.

 Placing babies on their back to sleep helps make sure the airway stays the most open during sleep.
 This helps for adequate oxygen to move through the baby’s airway and into the bloodstream through the lungs.
 Babies should not be allowed to sleep on their tummy or side where they can easily roll on their tummy.

 Why does sleeping on their tummy pose risks?
-When baby’s face is close to the mattress, carbon dioxide, which is exhaled as baby breaths, can pool around their face.
-The baby then breaths in less and less oxygen as the sleep time continues and over time, may become depleted of adequate oxygen causing it to be difficult for baby to wake up.
+When the baby’s face is close to the mattress, carbon dioxide, which is exhaled as baby breaths, can pool around their face.
+The baby then breaths in less and less oxygen as the sleep time continues and over time, may become depleted of adequate oxygen causing it to be difficult for the baby to wake up.

 Infants should not be allowed to sleep in car seats, bouncy seats, swings or other baby furniture that is not made for sleeping.
 These products do not allow for baby to sleep flat on their back which is the best way for them to get enough oxygen while sleeping.